MultiverseLearningProducts/curriculum/src/index.md

 * Projects to be completed after the day of learning
 * Short answer questions around understanding of software engineering concepts
-* Scenario based questions around role as a developer
+* Scenario based questions around your role as a developer
 * Questions evaluating your role in the business with your learning
 * Individual projects you will complete throughout a module
 * Group projects you will complete throughout a module

 ## Standards of Software Engineering

-All the lessons you will go through during the Software Engineering Programme are directly aligned with the level 4 Software Developer programme as designed by the Institute for Apprenticeships & Technical Education.
-Use this page as a reference to reflect on what you are learning and areas to develop while on the job.
-The standards are:
+All the Bootcamp and Module content taught during the Software Engineering Programme is directly aligned with the [standards for the Level 4 Software Developer programme](https://www.instituteforapprenticeships.org/apprenticeship-standards/software-developer-v1-1) as designed by the Institute for Apprenticeships & Technical Education.
+Refer to this programme regularly to reflect on what you are learning and identify areas for development whilst on the job.
+The standards are also summarised below:

 ### Technical Competencies